May, the amount of outstanding credit card debt surpassed $1.039 trillion as consumers spent $9.7 billion using their credit

 cards, based on the July 2018 Federal Reserve Consumer Credit Report.
 And, 38 percent of credit card users say they carry

 a monthly balance, according to the 2018 Consumer Financial Literacy Survey, by the National Foundation for Credit Counseling.

 So, how can you get out of debt to avoid carrying a lifelong financial burden

 and maintain a better financial future?
 Here are 3 financial advice tips to help you payoff credit card debt:

 1. Seek Professional Guidance.

-guidance for advice to solve a financial problem.
-Would you agree that you might be in better shape financially if you had
+professional guidance for advice to solve a financial problem.
+Would you agree that you might be in better shape financially,

-of credit card debt.
-Keep track of your debt and maintain a budget of your monthly expenses to determine your financial needs.
+and maintain a budget of your monthly expenses to determine your financial needs.
+Eliminate unnecessary and excessive spending

-Reduce unnecessary spending

-to avoid getting deeper into debt or maxing out your credit limit.
+to avoid getting deeper into debt or maxing out your credit card balance.